knative/docs/docs/versioned/install/installing-contour.md

 # Configure Contour adapter

-This page describes how to install the Contour adapter for Knative.
+This page describes how to install and configure the Contour adapter for Knative: `net-contour`.

 ## Before you begin